zalenix/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 ...
 ```

-<a name="portal-test-frameworks-user-management-blades-common-portal-blades-properties-blade"></a>
+<a name="portal-test-frameworks-blades-common-portal-blades-navigate-to-the-properties-blade"></a>
-##### Properties Blade
+#### Navigate to the properties blade

-Navigation to the `PropertiesBlade` is done via the resource summary blade.
-The following demonstrates how to navigate to the properties blade
+Navigation to the `PropertiesBlade` is performed by using the resource summary blade.
+The following demonstrates how to navigate to the properties blade.

 ```ts
 import testFx = require('MsPortalFx-Test');